2023 Russian oil products sanctions and price cap: Sanctions

 A transitional period of 55 days is granted for vessels carrying Russian petroleum products, purchased and loaded prior to 5 February and unloaded prior to 1 April 2023.

 Sanctions cease when the oil product is landed outside of Russian territory and handed to the purchaser or blending operations in a third country “result in a tariff shift” or changes in the oil product type.

-Price Cap price
+Price cap

 Within the EU, there had been a lengthy debate about the determination of a price cap for the various products with Poland and the Baltic countries wanting lower prices.

-Price cap levels agreed by G7 and the EU on 3 February 2023: The prices will be kept under review.
+Price cap levels agreed by G7 and the EU on 3 February 2023: